j-csc/j-csc.github.io/content/mech_interp/crash_course.md

 \text{r}_{l} = \text{r}_{l-1} + \text{MLPOutput}
 $$

-Everything here is additive and compositional.
+Everything here is additive.
 Each layer's output is simply added to the existing residual representation, allowing the model to build up complex features and relationships over multiple layers.
-It makes these things dense since all information such as "which
+It makes these things dense since all information such as "which token is what" is stored in the same residual stream.

+> Note how **change of basis** happens and information is routed from residual stream to QKV (Query basis, Key basis, Value basis) and back to residual stream again.

 ## Intuition for Multi-head Attention

-## LayerNorm

-## Geometric Intuition of Transformers

-## Induction Heads and Simple Circuits
+Multi-head attention allows the model to attend to different parts of the input sequence simultaneously, capturing various relationships and features.
+Each head has its own set of learned projection matrices for Q, K, and V, allowing it to focus on different aspects of the input.
+For each head $i$, we compute:
+$$
+Q_i = XW_{Q_i}, \quad K_i = XW_{K_i}, \quad V_i = XW_{V_i}
+$$
+Then, we compute the attention output for each head:
+$$
+\text{Attention}_i = \text{softmax}\left(\frac{Q_iK_i^T}{\sqrt{d_k}}\right)V_i
+$$
+Finally, we concatenate the outputs of all heads and project them back to the original dimensionality:
+$$
+\text{MultiHead}(Q, K, V) = \text{Concat}(\text{Attention}_1, \text{Attention}_2, ..., \text{Attention}_h)W_O
+$$
+where $W_O$ is the output projection matrix.

+The reason is for example if we have 2 heads, one head might focus on syntactic relationships like subject-verb agreement, while another head might focus on other relationships like whether a topic is relevant.
+By having multiple heads, the model can capture a richer set of features and interactions within the input sequence.